 I'm going on a weekend trip.

 Start by checking out our suggestions on what to take on any trip.
-Any of our medium capacity or lightweight backpacks should work for most weekend trips.
+Any of our medium capacity should work for most weekend trips.
 Read the tent, sleeping bag and mattress pad descriptions to find the best one for you.
 Round out with cooking and hydration gear, and see what accessories you need for this trip.
 Browse through our videos for more information.
 Or learn more about tent size.

 I'm going on a long trip.